The SEO Audit Checklist Ordered by Ranking Impact, Not by Category

 What Is an SEO Audit Checklist?

 An SEO audit checklist is a structured list of the technical, on-page, and off-page items you inspect on a site to find what is suppressing its rankings — and, done right, a sequence that tells you which of those items to fix first.
-Almost every published checklist nails the first half and skips the second: it lists the items but groups them by category instead of by how much each one moves rankings.
+Most published checklists nail the first half and only gesture at the second: they list the items, usually grouped by category, and at best tell you to rank them by impact yourself rather than handing you a finished, site-specific order.
 That ordering gap is the whole reason this guide exists.

 A practitioner who works a 50-item list top to bottom spends the same effort on a 0.1% item as on a 15% one.
 The fix is not a longer SEO audit checklist — it is one ordered so the highest-impact work happens first.